Table of Contents

 To create an instance of WebRemote go to XTension’s preferences window.
-In the Interface tab click “new interface” and select “Web Remote” select a high port number to run it on (tradition dictates 8080 or something, but anything above 1024 will likely work depending on what else you have installed) click save and enable the interface to start it.
-In it’s alpha state only a single instance of the interface can be run at a time, when complete you will be able to start as many instances as you wish all with different interfaces.
-One customized for your laptop, another for your iPhone another for your iPad, another for the touch screen in the kitchen another for the iMac in the den… whatever makes most sense to have available at any place, all running on a separate port.
+In the Interface tab click “new interface” and select “Web Remote” select a high port number to run it on (tradition dictates 8080, but anything above 1024 will likely work depending on what else you have installed) click save and enable the interface to start it.
+You can create as many different web remote interfaces as you wish to have different interfaces into your system.

 After enabling the interface you’re done as far as XTension is concerned and you can now connect to the interface in a browser.
-Since this is all cutting edge web stuff with dynamic content it goes without saying that a modern browser, probably the most recent version, is required for it to operate properly.
-Connect via the url something like http://IP.Address.of.machine:8080/ or whatever port you selected.
-Upon connecting you’ll see a pretty much blank page with a menu bar across the top.
-Click on the “admin” menu and turn on the “require a password for access to this site” and set a password. (or if you never plan to make it accessible from the outside world perhaps you dont want a password)
+Connect via the url i.e. http://IP.Address.of.machine:8080/ or whatever port you selected.
+Upon connecting you’ll see a mostly blank page with a menu bar across the top.
+Click on the “admin” menu and turn on the “require a password for access to this site” and set a password.
+If you don’t plan to make the site available from the outside world perhaps a password is not necessary.

 Click save and return to the main (blank) page.
 If you’re on a machine that you’ll be using with it regularly you can place a cookie on that machine which will bypass the password authorization.
 There is no extra security in being forced to log in from the kitchen iMac all the time.
 Select “Save This Browser Session” you can give it a name “kitchen iMac” or something meaningful and set the cookie.
 Now this machine will be able to connect without a password.
 You can clear the cookie from the same screen anytime.

 The next menu item is called “units” and pops up a menu of all the lists you have configured in XTension.
 You can manage which lists are available here under the admin menu “manage list menu” there are probably only a few that you really want to see and control this way.
 After selecting a list you’ll have a window much like the one in XTension showing at a glance the status of the unit, the last activity date, the current state label (on/off or a value or a custom description set in the onLabel or offLabel fields in XTension) and buttons to turn each unit on or off.
 In between them is a button labeled “more” that brings up another window with more controls for the unit.
-From there you can set in and for parameters (turn on “my office” for 10 * minutes) as well as block and unblock the unit, dim the unit or remove other events that you’ve set via in/for parameters.
+From there you can block and unblock the unit, dim the unit or remove other events that you’ve set via in/for parameters.
 Click Done to do nothing, or control the unit with a different button.

-the next menu it called scripts, and at startup it will popup a list of all your global scripts.
-You probably dont want all your scripts to show up here.
-You can manage this menu in the same way as the list menu under the admin menu “Manage Script Menu”
+the next menu it called scripts, and at startup it will show a list of all your global scripts.
+You can manage this menu in the same way as the list menu under the admin menu “Manage Script Menu” as displaying only the most used subset of scripts you want accessible from this web interface instance is a good idea.

 Video streams from IP cameras connected to VideoPitcher are available here.
 The menu is configurable again in the admin menu.
 You will be presented with a page with a full sized video display to which you can add more dynamic controls for specific remote control and monitoring with video.
 The technique for adding and configuring dynamic controls is the same here as on other dynamic pages and will be explained below.
 Here is an example of what you can do:

 The next menu item will load a list of units in the form of a motion report.
-This section is unfinished but will display a report of the current day more or less.
 The lists offered in the menu are configurable from the admin menu same as the other menus previously discussed.

 After the motion report you can create 6 more pages of dynamically named content for specific uses.
 These custom pages are created from the admin menu by selecting “add custom page” you’ll be prompted for a name for the page to display in the menu bar and then you’ll get another empty page to which you can add controls.